BlackCraze/GameResourceBot/SETUP-long.md

 	- explaining something above it, to help you understand what you're doing.
 - Either way, it's definitely important!!

-Finally, all the main step numbers (the ones in heading-size font) in this guide use sentence case--that is, they are capitalised like any ordinary sentence would be.
+Finally, all the headers for the primary step numbers in this guide (the final seven lines of [CONTENTS](#contents)) use sentence case--that is, they are capitalised like any ordinary sentence would be.
 This will become an important clue for you later.

 ## ***SUPER-SPECIAL, SUPER-IMPORTANT NOTE***